In a Nutshell:

 Most local governments in Michigan fund stormwater management through some combination of a general fund, transportation funding, waste management funding, and other sources as available.
 In such frameworks, stormwater management/infrastructure is often an afterthought – added only as required to drain property or other infrastructure like roads, or to meet regulatory requirements.
 When it is not prioritized, stormwater infrastructure is often quietly neglected for years, emerging as a problem only when a rare storm overwhelms the system.
 Such systemic failures can result in extensive property damage and risk the health and safety of residents, as Michigan many communities have recently experienced.

 As governments come to recognize the benefits and necessity of routine, strategic stormwater management, it has become increasingly popular to create a stormwater utility (SWU).
-According to the Western Kentucky University Stormwater Utility Survey, as of 2020, Michigan has nine SWUs (map below).
+According to the Western Kentucky University Stormwater Utility Survey, as of 2020, Michigan has ten SWUs (map below).
 This is a uniquely low number among other states in the Great Lakes region.
 For example, Wisconsin has over 200 SWUs; Minnesota and Ohio each have over 100.

 Stormwater Utilities in the United States as of November 2020

-Michigan’s SWUs are in Ann Arbor, Berkley, Birmingham, Chelsea, Detroit, Lansing, Marquette, New Baltimore, and Saint Clair Shores.
+Michigan’s SWUs are in Ann Arbor, Berkley, Birmingham, Chelsea, Detroit, Lansing, Marquette, New Baltimore, Oak Park, and Saint Clair Shores.
 It is most common for a SWU to be created by a municipal government and cover the geographical boundaries of the city or village.
 Michigan’s nine existing SWUs are contained within municipalities.
 However, there is nothing preventing local governments from joining together to create regional SWUs.
 There is substantial legal authority for various types of intergovernmental cooperation in Michigan.